mindplace/nifty_things/thinking_style_quiz/README.md

 # More resources
 [FloatingNeutrinos.net](http://www.floatingneutrinos.com/Message/arcs/links_on_abstractrandom.htm): learning
-preferences, characteristics, and typical struggles for each mind type
+preferences, characteristics, and typical struggles for each thiking style.